HrushikeshBudhale/beginner_tutorials/README.md

     - roscpp
     - std_msgs
     - message_generation
+    - geometry_msgs
+    - tf2_ros
+    - rostest

 ### Assumptions
- It is assumed that the user has installed ROS Melodic full desktop version.
-And has created a catkin_ws folder with src folder inside it.
+ It is assumed that the user has installed ROS Melodic full desktop version and has created a catkin workspace folder with src folder inside it.

 ### Steps to install